jbrunton/jbrunton.com/_posts/2025-02-23-our-work-is-too-important-to-take-seriously.md

 > Our work is too important to take seriously.

 How can this be?
-Surely the seriousness of our work should reflect the importance we attach to it?
+Surely we should take our work as seriously as the importance we attach to it?

 <!--end-excerpt-->